francis-kim/gettingandcleaningdata_courseproject/README.md

 In the final step the merged data was converted to a data table in order to prepare for transforming the data set into a tidy data set.

 Variable names for the measurements not including the names for the Subject and Activity variables were stored into variables.

+The tidy data set was created by subsetting the merged data set using the lapply function and taking the mean of the measurements by each Subject and Activity.